 - Print out or save your Advanced Health Care Directive document on your phone

 - Keep a note of your doctor’s contact information, list of prescription drugs, and allergies

 - If you’re traveling alone or in a group, print or save your emergency contact information on your phone

-Please let us know if you have any questions and safe travels!
+Please get in touch if you have any questions and safe travels!